acidburn0zzz/rofi-themes/README.md

 # rofi-themes
-Themes I've made for the Rofi Launcher
+Themes & Scripts for the Rofi Launcher

-These should be placed in either /usr/share/rofi/themes/ or /usr/local/share/rofi/themes/

 # Installation
     - cd into the folder containing the .rasi theme files